jiangtao-zz/qshine/input/readme.txt

-This "input" folder contains all external components used to build qshine extension.
+This "input" folder contains external components used to build extension.
-The qshine extension components can be plug-in to qshine system through environment configuration setting.
+The extension components can be plug-in to application through environment configuration setting.